-Currently, the PWC Department of Social Services contracts with a local provider to provide Housing Location Services to the PWA.
+Currently, the PWC Department of Social Services contracts with local providers to provide Housing Location Services to the PWA.

 Households eligible for housing location services will be screened and identified by the housing focused Case Manager in an emergency shelter.
 The housing focused case manager will use the above prioritization criteria to determine eligible households.